cgta/otest/README.md

 ##Using with SBT

-otest runs in sbt, it doesnt' have support for maven or any other build systems as we only use sbt in-house.
+otest runs in sbt, it doesn't have support for maven or any other build systems as we only use sbt in-house.

 It is is released in two versions, a -jvm version for projects targeting the Jvm and an -sjs version for ScalaJs projects targeting javascript.